Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

 \subsubsection{Three Variants of a Subroutine}

 In quantum programs, there are three important variations of subroutines: the \textit{inverse}, \textit{controlled}, and \textit{power} variants, which can also be combined.
-Formally, for a unitary operation $U$, its variations include the \textit{inverse} ($U^{-1}$), \textit{controlled} (Controlled-$U$), and \textit{power} ($U^n$) variants.
-These variants are crucial for quantum software development.
+Formally, for a unitary operation $U$, these three variants implement the unitary transform $U^{-1}$, Controlled-$U$ and $U^k$, respectively.
+These variants play a crucial role in quantum software development.
 For example, in Listing~\ref{list:qpe}, the \texttt{QPE} program calls the \texttt{Adjoint QFT} (line 9), the inverse of \texttt{QFT}, and the \texttt{Controlled Upower} (line 7), which is the controlled version of \texttt{Upower}.
 It is important to note that these variants represent distinct subroutines compared to their original programs.

-Some high-level quantum programming languages, such as Q\#~\cite{svore2018q} and isQ~\cite{Guo2022isQ}, support the generation and management of these three variants.
+Some high-level quantum programming languages, such as Q\#~\cite{svore2018q} and isQ~\cite{Guo2022isQ}, support the generation and management of the inverse and controlled variants, as indicated by property 4.2 and property 4.3 in Table~\ref{table:QProjects}.
 As an example, Listing~\ref{list:hpow} gives an implementation of $H^n$, the power of the $H$ gate, which uses these variants.
 The power $n$ is implemented as an extra \texttt{Int} parameter \texttt{power}.
 Based on the result of $H^2=I$, we can obtain that $H^n = H$ if $n$ is odd; otherwise, $H = I$ (line 4).
-The inverse, controlled, and inverse-and-controlled variants can be generated automatically by Q\# (lines 6-8), which uses the keyword ``\texttt{adjoint}" to represent inverse operation.
+The inverse, controlled, and inverse-and-controlled variants can be generated automatically by Q\# (lines 6-8), which uses the keyword "\texttt{adjoint}" to represent inverse operation.
 However, this mechanism of automatically generating variants via programming languages is not always available.
 Sometimes we still need to write variants manually, which may lead to bugs.
 Therefore, it is necessary to propose specific techniques to test variants.
 We will discuss this issue in Section~\ref{subsubsec:SubroutineRelation}.